superarts/XStringCatalog/README.md

 A framework that generates `enum` from `xcstrings` - Swift enumerations from String Catalog for iOS / iPadOS / macOS / tvOS.

-If you are not familiar with [Apple's String Catalog](https://developer.apple.com/documentation/Xcode/localizing-and-varying-text-with-a-string-catalog) (introduced from Xcode 15 - WWDC 23), please check TODO.
+If you are not familiar with [Apple's String Catalog](https://developer.apple.com/documentation/Xcode/localizing-and-varying-text-with-a-string-catalog) (introduced from Xcode 15 - WWDC 23), please check [Apple's workflow](#apples-workflow-and-why-its-bad) first.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->